GE 70-ton switcher

 The GE 70-ton switcher is a 4-axle diesel-electric locomotive built by General Electric between about 1942 and 1955.
 It is classified as a B-B type locomotive.
 The first series of "70 tonners" were a group of seven center-cab locomotives built for the New York Central Railroad in November 1942.
 These units differ from the later end-cab versions.
 Locomotives exported to Brazil were known as GE 64T (70 ST) and nicknamed "scooters".

 Preservation

 Rahway Valley 16 and 17, originally purchased by the Rahway Valley Railroad, headquartered in Kenilworth New Jersey.
 They were placed into service in 1951 and 1954, respectively, and operated through the closing of the shortline rail business in 1990.
 The two are now owned by the Tri-State Railway Historical Society, Boonton, NJ.

-Frisco (St. Louis – San Francisco Railway) 70-ton #111 B&Y scheme at Heart of the Heartlands.
+Frisco (St. Louis–San Francisco Railway) 70-ton #111 B&Y scheme at Heart of the Heartlands.

-Baltimore & Annapolis Railroad No. 50 resides at the B&O Railroad Museum in Baltimore, Maryland.
+Baltimore & Annapolis Railroad No. 50 resides at the B&O Railroad Museum.